-- Meetings: Kick-Off meeting is to be conducted by the end of September, 2nd meeting in October to complete HST Monitoring Tool (Self-Assessment), 3rd meeting in November or December, 4th meeting in February, and 5th meeting in May.
+• Meetings: Kick-Off meeting is to be conducted by the end of September, 2nd meeting in October to complete HST Monitoring Tool (Self-Assessment), 3rd meeting in November or December, 4th meeting in February, and 5th meeting in May.
 Meeting agendas, minutes, and sign-in sheets must be kept on file at school site for 3 years.
-The HST can be included in conjunction with SAC Meetings, published agendas, & minutes for your convenience - HST Members & Reporting Form: HST Leader (primary contact person) and Members must be submitted via the Healthy School Team Reporting Form on the Student Wellness Website by September 30th, 2021.
+The HST can be included in conjunction with SAC Meetings, published agendas, & minutes for your convenience

+HST Members & Reporting Form: HST Leader (primary contact person) and Members must be submitted via the Healthy School Team Reporting Form on the Student Wellness Website by September 30th, 2023.
 HST members must include 5 out of the following 7 stakeholders: Parents, Students, School food service representative, School health professionals, Physical education teachers, & the Public/Community Partners.
-Stakeholders can be SAC members as well for ease of recruiting & implementation. - School Fundraiser Calendar: Each school site must have a fundraiser calendar and secondary schools must indicate "Exemptions" days.
-It does not have to be a separate calendar but must be posted on school website by September 30th, 2021 and be kept up-to date.
-The calendar will be monitored for compliance. - Healthy School Team Monitoring Tool: HST Self-Assessment must be completed by HST team and submitted via the Healthy School Team Monitoring Tool Form on the Student Wellness Website by October 29th, 2021 - Wellness Survey: The Student Wellness Policy Implementation Survey is required to be completed by each school's Administrator or appointed designees (i.e. HST) by TBD April/May deadline.
-Survey compliance is now federally audited & therefore mandatory. - Student Wellness Policy Council Coordinator: Amanda Musick, RD/LDN, SNS, FNS Program Manager of Nutrition & Wellness (813)794-2183 studentwellness@pasco.k12.fl.us
+Stakeholders can be SAC members as well for ease of recruiting & implementation.

+• School Fundraiser Calendar: Each school site must have a fundraiser calendar and secondary schools must indicate "Exemptions" days.
+It does not have to be a separate calendar but must be posted on school website by September 30th, 2023 and be kept up-to date.
+The calendar will be monitored for compliance.

+• Healthy School Team Monitoring Tool: HST Self-Assessment must be completed by HST team and submitted via the Healthy School Team Monitoring Tool Form on the Student Wellness Website by October 31st, 2023

+• Wellness Survey: The Student Wellness Policy Implementation Survey is required to be completed by each school's Administrator or appointed designees (i.e. HST) by TBD April/May deadline.
+Survey compliance is now federally audited & therefore mandatory.

+• Student Wellness Policy Council Coordinator:

+Alexis Reidenbach - FNS Nutrition Specialist (813)794-2059 studentwellness@pasco.k12.fl.us

+Fundraisers What you need to know!

+SOCOUNTA

+O-CLASS E

+Nutrition Building a Healthier Student Body

+What qualifies as the "School Day"
-The period from the midnight before, to 30 minutes after the end of the official school day

-(Federal Register / Vol. 78, No. 125)
+The period from the midnight before, to 30 minutes after the end of the official school day (Federal Register / Vol. 78, No. 125)